About pneumonia

 - lose their appetite and not want to drink.

-A younger baby with pneumonia might just look very ill, have a fever, and breathe rapidly, without coughing or showing the other symptoms above.
+A younger baby with pneumonia might just look very ill, have a fever and breathe rapidly, without coughing or showing the other symptoms above.

-You should take your child to see your GP if your child:
+Take your child to see your GP if your child:

 - has a cough and fever